-This full-year, half-credit course, also called "Senior Practicum," is a guided independent study required for all seniors.
-Students identify a problem affecting our society, research and write a paper on the root causes of that problem, and then propose solutions.
-Students then engage in a relevant service project that in some way addresses their chosen problem.
-The course concludes with an oral presentation before a review board of what students have learned.
+This full-year, half-credit course is required for all seniors and is taught by their senior mentor.
+Students are asked to select a problem affecting our society, to research and write a paper on the root causes of that problem, and then to propose solutions.
+Following the completion of their paper, students must engage in a relevant project that in some way addresses their chosen problem, and at the end of the year must give an oral presentation of what they have learned before a review board.